 If you are travelling to Europe with a criminal record it will probably not cause you any problems.
 It is possible for a past conviction to prevent you from entering any country, but generally speaking, Europe is a tolerant, accessible region to travel to.

 Canadians do not need a visa to visit European countries (as long as the stay is not longer than 90 days) and the vast majority of visitors are not asked about their criminal convictions at the border.
-Therefore, for holidays and short-trips, it is generally okay to enter the Europe if you have a criminal record.
+Therefore, for holidays and short trips, it is generally okay to enter Europe if you have a criminal record.

-To minimize the risk of complications, it is a good idea to obtain a Record Suspension as soon as possible.
+To minimize the risk of complications, it is a good idea for criminal record holders to obtain a Record Suspension as soon as possible.
 This removes the criminal record from the Canadian Police Information Centre (CPIC) database which means, effectively, the record no longer exists.